Electricity Market Initiative (EMI)

 Enhancing the Operation and Integration of Power Markets in Southeast Europe

 The Electricity Market Initiative (EMI) was established in July 2018 by USEA and the US Agency for International Development (USAID) to enhance the integration and operation of power markets in Southeast Europe (SEE).
-Under EMI, USEA works closely with transmission system operators, market operators and electricity regulators in the region to anticipate and quantify the benefits that could emerge from a more integrated power market.
+Under EMI, USEA worked closely with transmission system operators, market operators and electricity regulators in the region to anticipate and quantify the benefits that could emerge from a more integrated power market.
+The EMI initiative concluded in 2022.

 After decades of transitioning from centrally planned economies, the region is now poised to grow economically and socially, attracting private sector investment and creating jobs.
 That requires reliable, affordable, and clean electricity, a pillar of growing economies.
 However, the power systems in SEE remain largely siloed, with technical challenges to their individual operations, and engaging in simple bilateral exchanges.